Veranep/fact-ai-group-25/README.md

 ```python
 python preprocessing/generate_paths_and_traveltimes.py
 ```
-To obtain the initial locations of the taxi's, run:
+To obtain the initial locations of the taxies, run:
 ```python
 python preprocessing/initializations_taxies.py
 ```